-The Coalition for the Homeless is the nation’s oldest advocacy and direct service organization helping homeless men, women, and children.
-We are dedicated to the principle that affordable housing, sufficient food and the chance to work for a living wage are fundamental rights in a civilized society.
+The Coalition for the Homeless is the nation’s oldest advocacy and direct service organization helping homeless individuals and families.
+We believe that affordable housing, sufficient food and the chance to work for a living wage are fundamental rights in a civilized society.
 Since our inception in 1981, the Coalition has worked through litigation, public education and direct services to ensure that these goals are realized.

 View our Leadership List.